Nagoya's Music Scene: Nurtured by "Nagoya Bypass"

 | Official Website | club-upset.com |

-Opened in 2005, a live house in Ikeshita, the station next to Imaike.
-Known for strength in alternative, emo, and melodic core bands, it's also known as a place where 04 Limited Sazabys held many indie-era shows.
-An essential venue when discussing Nagoya's melodic punk/hardcore scene.
+Opened in 2005, this live house is in Ikeshita, the station next to Imaike.
+It specializes in alternative, emo, and melodic core bands, and is also known as the venue where 04 Limited Sazabys performed numerous times during their indie days.
+It's a venue you can't miss when discussing Nagoya's melodic punk/hardcore scene.

-As written in How to Choose a Band Practice Studio, studio selection is the foundation of band activity.
-Nagoya's studio fees are cheaper than Tokyo—about the same as Osaka or slightly cheaper.
+As mentioned in How to Choose a Band Practice Studio, choosing the right studio is the foundation of band activity.
+Nagoya's studio rates are cheaper than Tokyo and comparable to or slightly cheaper than Osaka's.
 Here are the major studios.

 Studio 246 NAGOYA

-A 24-hour studio chain also operating in Osaka, Kobe, and Kyoto.
-The Nagoya branch has excellent access, directly connected to Higashiyama Park Station on the Higashiyama Line, and offers 14 rooms—Nagoya's largest capacity.
-11 rooms are 15 tatami mats or larger, comfortable even for large bands.
-Open 24 hours for late-night or early-morning practice.
+A 24-hour studio chain with locations in Osaka, Kobe, and Kyoto.
+The Nagoya branch has an excellent location directly connected to Higashiyama Station on the subway, and features 14 rooms—the largest scale in Nagoya.
+11 rooms are 15 tatami mats or larger, comfortable for large bands.
+It accommodates late-night and early-morning practice, ideal for people with irregular work schedules.
 Studio live performances are also available.

 - Official Website: widewindows.com (Nagoya Branch)